+Loss of flower habitat - especially wild flower meadows, fields and verges, is of great concern.
 An Anglo-Dutch study has found that since the 1980s, we have witnessed a 70% drop in key wildflower species, including plants from the pea, mint, and perennial herb families.

 In bumblebees this causes all kinds of problems, such as the production of males instead of female workers.
 This kind of problem accelerates decline.